SnehaMuthukumar/SparksBankingSystem/README.md

 # SparksBankingSystem
-A basic banking system application which helps us view the details of all the customers registered with the banking system and transfer money between multiple customers.
+A basic banking system application which helps us view the details of all the customers registered with the banking system, select and view the details of a single customer and transfer money between multiple customers.

 This Web Application was developed as a part of the Graduate Rotational Intership Program (GRIP) at The Sparks Foundation.